cloudflare/cloudflare-docs/content/logs/R2-log-retrieval.md

 - `X-Auth-Email` - the Cloudflare account email address associated with the domain
 - `X-Auth-Key` - the Cloudflare API key

-Alternatively, API tokens with Logs Edit permissions can also be used for authentication:
+Alternatively, API tokens with Logs edit permissions can also be used for authentication:
 - `Authorization: Bearer <API_TOKEN>`

 ## List files